SQE-Testers/assignment_4/UI_Testig_Requirements/README.md

-- 1.1 The test automation framework should have minimum 10 test cases for each feature.
-- 1.2 The test automation framework should generate test cases in less than 5 seconds.
-- 1.3 The test automation framework should support minumin 2 web drivers.
+- 1.1 The test automation framework should support minumin 2 web drivers.
-- 1.4 The test automation framework shall generate test coverage report in 2 seconds.
+- 1.2 The test automation framework shall generate test coverage report within 2 seconds.
-- 1.5 The test automation framework should test a single module in less than 5 seconds
+- 1.3 The test automation framework should test a single module in less than 5 seconds.